allenJynRoyston/phaser-angular2-demo/README.md

 <phaser (phaser)="phaserLink1($event)" [settings]="{file:'node_modules/phaser/build/phaser.min.js'}"></phaser>
 ```
 <br>
 4a.)  <strong>Make sure you've downloaded the phaser source code.</strong>    It's included in the repo but might not be in your project.
-Include the file location in the <strong>settings</strong> parameter.
+Include the file location in the <strong>settings</strong> parameter.<br>
-4b.)  npm install phaser --save-dev
+4b.)
+You can install it from NPM:  npm install phaser --save-dev

 <br>
 5.)
 In your component, make sure you include the following script.